-After the surgery a dressing is placed for first 24 hours. they stay in hospital overnight and are discharged after removing the drains and dressings. they are advised to wear a surgical garment for 3-4 weeks.
-Patients return to work in 7-10 days.
+After the surgery a dressing is placed for first one day. they stay in the hospital overnight and are discharged after removing the drains and dressings. they are advised to wear a surgical garment for few weeks.
+Patients return to work in few days.

 Can I breast feed after breast reduction surgery?

 It will depend upon the amount of reduction.
 If More glands are removed there is less chances of breast feeding.